leedahl/OGC_LandingPage/README.md

-# My APIs
+# OGC LandingPage

 AWS Lambda functions and CDK infrastructure for deploying an API Landing page.
 The landing page describes various Application Programming Interfaces (APIs) developed by Michael Leedahl.
-The intent of this website is to demonstrate various concepts for creating well-formed APIs.
+The intent of this website is to demonstrate various concepts for creating well-formed APIs and providing API documentation.

 ## Description